m1ga/ti.animation/README.md

 ## Resources

-At [LottieFiles](http://www.lottiefiles.com/) you will find a list of free Lottie animations.
+* At [LottieFiles](http://www.lottiefiles.com/) you will find a list of free Lottie animations.
+* Elephant animation by <a href="https://lottiefiles.com/user/266156">LottieFiles - weejkqwjlkejlk2</a>

 ## Authors